stuntrally/stuntrally3/Developing.md

 - learn about Ogre-Next used in SR3 or other libraries etc
 - fork SR3 code and start your own project (license required: GPLv3 or newer) based on it

-## SR3 ToDo
+## ToDo

-Many _ToDo:_ tasks are added around here BTW of topics.
+Many _ToDo:_ tasks are added BTW of topics in this file.
-Shorter, fast updated list with more is on [Roadmap](https://stuntrally.tuxfamily.org/wiki/doku.php?id=roadmap).
+Shorter, fast updated list with more is on [Roadmap](https://stuntrally.tuxfamily.org/wiki/doku.php?id=roadmap), also for planning.
-And more in oldest [Task list](https://stuntrally.tuxfamily.org/mantis/view_all_bug_page.php) with good info (sort by P, 1 is most important).
+More in [Task list](https://stuntrally.tuxfamily.org/mantis/view_all_bug_page.php) with good general info (sorted by P (priority), 1 is most important).
+Lastly there are plenty of `todo:` or `fixme` places marked in sources.

 ## IDE